More than 2,000 students, teachers and staff quarantined in several schools - Local News 8

 Leary said that multiple factors have led to a recent increase in the number of coronavirus infections in children in the past couple of weeks, including increased testing, increased movement among children and a rise in infection among the general population.

-“When you see a lot more infections in the general population, you’re going to see a lot more infections in children,” said O’Leary.
+“When you see a lot more infections in the general population, you’re going to see a lot more infections in children,” O’Leary said.

-“We all have to take this virus seriously, including taking care of our children,” said O’Leary.
+“We all have to take this virus seriously, including taking care of our children,” O’Leary said.

 Comments

-Note: Correction: This story has been updated to clarify individual schools in Cherokee County do not have the authority to enforce a mask mandate.